-They socialise all their Maine Coon kittens with other pets and children, and house them in a safe, healthy environment until they can be sent to their forever homes.
+They socialize all their Maine Coon kittens with other pets and children and house them in a safe, healthy environment until they can be sent to their forever homes.

 This breeder has received accolades for having one of the healthiest breeding lines out there.

-Colarado Maine Coons breed all different colors ranging from tortie, to gray, to classic tabby markings.
+Colorado Maine Coons breed all different colors ranging from tortie to gray, to classic tabby markings.
 If there is a color you are in the market for, they probably have it!

 Here’s how to contact them: